dinane/self/README.md

 ## Things I'm working on
 There are a few things I know I could be better at.
 This is not an exhaustive list.
 If I am not living up to your or my expectations, I'd appreciate you calling me out on it privately.
 * I am working on being on time for meetings.
 I have a bad habit of trying to do a 10 minute task in the 5 minutes I get between meetings.
 I desire to break that habit so that I can be ready to go at the start of your meeting.
 * I am working on focus.
-If I think a meeting is handled by someone else in the room I may get distracted and multi-task.
+If I think someone else in the room is handling the meeting I may get distracted and multi-task.
 You deserve better.
 If I am not needed I try to excuse myself, so that the meeting can continue without my being a distraction.
 * I am working on understanding introverts.
 While I am an extrovert (ENFJ), I am highly aware that engineers are rarely extroverts.
 I thrive and gain energy from talking to people.
-I know that this is not the case for introverts and I sometimes need to be reminded.
+I know that this is not the case for introverts and I sometimes need a reminder.

 ## My background
-I am what I think of as a Creative Engineer.
+I think of myself as a Creative Engineer.
 I went to Worcester Polytechnic Institute and received dual Bachelor's degrees in Computer Science and Music.
 I wrote a lot of code before I got into management: I have been a firmware engineer, a database architect, a web backend engineer, a web frontend engineer, a desktop engineer, and a mobile engineer.
 I even spent some time as the closest thing to a visual designer that you can be without a lick of training.
 But it's been a while since I wrote production code.
 I trust my team leads and engineers to be the experts.

 I love to sing.
 Sometimes I sing at my desk.
 I try not to do that too much.